sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_API/Selection_Class.md

 offset

-The offset of the selection in the document
+The offset of the selection in the document.

 text

-The text of the current selection
+The text of the current selection.

 start\_line

-The line on which the selection starts
+The line on which the selection starts.

 end\_line

-The line on which the selection ends
+The line on which the selection ends.